John Young (architect): Projects

 By 1845 he was architect and surveyor to the City and Camden Town (Birmingham Junction) Railway Company and continued with extensive design projects: The Ebbw Vale Co. in Dowgate by the Thames Docks, 1845, The Religious Tract Society's quarters at 56 Paternoster Row, 12 Little Britain, schools in Cripplegate, Tower Hill and Hackney.
-In the City, his striking warehouse at 23–25, Eastcheap on the corner with Philpot Lane, in Lombardic Gothic style, survives singled out by Pevsner as 'exceptional'.
+In the City, his striking warehouse at 23–25, Eastcheap on the corner with Philpot Lane, in Lombardic Gothic style, survives singled out by Nikolaus Pevsner as 'exceptional'.
 He was responsible for many improvements in the City of London.
 Outside the City, he designed the original Cancer Hospital in Fulham Road in 1859.
-Edward Walford described the hospital thus: The building, which was founded in 1851, is constructed of plain white Suffolk bricks, relieved with bands of red bricks, and keystones and cornices of terra-cotta.
-The principal ground floor, approached by a flight of steps, contains the hall and a handsome stone staircase, apartments for the house surgeon and medical officers, and wards for patients.
+Edward Walford described the hospital thus: "The building, which was founded in 1851, is constructed of plain white Suffolk bricks, relieved with bands of red bricks, and keystones and cornices of terra-cotta.
+The principal ground floor, approached by a flight of steps, contains the hall and a handsome stone staircase, apartments for the house surgeon and medical officers, and wards for patients."

 Down the Old Brompton Road, Young designed shops and terraced houses for the professional and working class influx in Fulham, Richmond (now Empress) Place, birth place in 1876 of composer, William Hurlstone, and along the Richmond (Lillie) Road, 1863–1866, residences in Roehampton, and cottages in Pear Gardens, Southwark.
 Among the country mansions he designed is the Italianate Laughton Park in East Sussex for Sir James Duke, Lord Mayor of London.
 He restored churches in his native Suffolk.

 Young's assistants included Alfred Millwood, David Mocatta and Frederick Hyde Pownall from 1862 to 1867.

 Legacy

 Young was widowed in 1873, however, he was still working in 1875 surveying dangerous structures in the City as is attested by the Metropolitan Board of Works.
 Apart from the strikingly ornate civic and commercial buildings he designed, Young's legacy, especially in the City of London, was to ensure in his role as surveyor, that buildings falling into disrepair would be adequately put right and on several occasions, he asked for 'substitutions' with surveyor colleagues so that he could personally superintend the repairs as an architect, notably in Houndsditch and Cannon Street.
 John Young left a quiet token of his sense of humour in the carved mice on the parapet of a warehouse in Eastcheap.
 He died at home in St Mary's Lodge in March 1877.
-He and his wife were buried in the churchyard of St. Mary Stoke Newington.
-His son, John, continued John Young & Son, specialising in civic and church architecture, designing churches such as St Mary and St Modwen Church, Burton-on-Trent.
+He and his wife were buried in the churchyard of St Mary Stoke Newington.

+His son, John, continued John Young & Son, specialising in civic and church architecture, possibly designing St Mary and St Modwen Church, Burton-on-Trent.
 He was a friend of the novelist, George Thackeray and became a Fellow of the British Institute of Architects, a distinction that had eluded his energetic father.
 John Young Junior died in 1910 in Brentwood, Essex.